snabbco/snabb/README.md

 Some tests may fail if you do not have kernel support for some feature (eg namespacing, ipv6, bridges).
 Starting to add feature testing to work around this, but the way this works needs improving.

 The test script is a copy of [luaunit](https://github.com/rjpcomputing/luaunit).
-I have pushed all my changes upstream, including Lua 5.2 support and fixes to not allocate globals.
+I have made some modifications to allow tests to be skipped, which are not really general enough to push upstream, although I would like a nicer solution.

 I have added initial coverage tests (now need fixing), and a C test to check constants and structures.
 The C test is useful for picking up errors but needs a comprehensive set of headers which eg is not available on most ARM machines so it can be difficult to run.
 I am putting together a set of hardware to run comprehensive tests on to make this less of an issue.